run-llama/llama_index/CONTRIBUTING.md

 ## Contribution Guideline
 The best part of LlamaIndex is our community of users and contributors.
-We are actively working on making our codebase more modular and extensible.

 ### What should I work on?